j34ni/nekrs/README.md

 # nekRS
-Container for the next generation fast and scalable CFD code
+This is a Docker container recipe for NekTS, the next generation fast and scalable CFD code.